simoneSantoni/net-analysis-smm638/caseStudies/categoryEmergence/README.md

 # Deliverables

 No deliverable is exptected.
-However, students should examine the text of the case along with the data before the class.
+However, students should carefully examine the text of the case along with the data before the class.

 # References